Different Types of Eyelash Treatments

 Eyelash extensions are synthetic fibers that are attached to your real lashes one by one to make it look as if they are all one seamless strip of eyelashes.
 This procedure makes your lashes look more voluminous and lush.
 Because the eyelashes frame the eyes, you tend to look brighter and younger.
 Eyelash extensions actually look natural because of the fact that it is just attached to your natural lashes which means that it is your eye shape that is being followed.
 It’s like having mascara on 24/7.

 There is a negative side to eyelash extensions.
 One procedure will set you back $100-$200, that’s pretty heavy on the pockets considering the fact that this only lasts you have to maintain it every six weeks.
-There was also a bit of a controversy about the glue used to stick on the synthetic lashes.
-It was found that the glue used contained formaldehyde which can cause negative side effects.
+There was also some debate about the glue used to adhere the synthetic classic set lashes.
+It was found that the type of glue used for eyelash extensions contained formaldehyde, which can cause negative side effects.
 However the Association for Damage-Free Eyelash Extensions issued statements saying that hypoallergenic eyelash glues or those not containing formaldehyde are perfectly safe for use in extensions.

 Eyelash enhancers are over the counter beauty products that come in a cream, gel or serum form.
 They usually come in small tubes and are applied to the eyelashes twice a day in order to promote growth in the lashes making them full and long.
 These products have components and vitamins that keep the eyelashes healthy.
 Pro-vitamin B5 and humectants are examples of these components.
 Dr. David Colbert, a dermatologist with a practice in the Flatiron district has been quoted to say that “It’s really about conditioning and giving the lash T.L.C.,” Dr. Colbert said.
 “If you moisturize anything, it’s going to look better.”

-The advantages of eyelash enhancers against its predecessors (the false eyelash and eyelash extensions) lie chiefly on its ability to enhance* your NATURAL eyelashes; getting rid of the notion that, for lashes to be thick and lengthy they have got to be fake.
+The benefits of eyelash enhancers over their predecessors (false eyelashes and eyelash extensions) stem primarily from their ability to enhance your natural eyelashes, dispelling the myth that eyelash thickness and length must be fake.
 For years men and women around the world had to depend on either fake eyelashes or eyelash implants to solve the problem of their thinning lashes.
-Now, because of the availability of this lash enhancing* products consumers need not worry.
+Now, because of the availability of this lash enhancing products consumers need not worry.

 Another great thing about eyelashes enhancers is the fact that it is extremely easy to apply.
-If you compare it to false eyelashes where you have to master the art of it and apply it every morning or to eyelash extensions where you have to spend on an expensive treatment only to have it retouched in a few weeks, eyelash enhancers only require you to apply a coate of the product two times a day.
+If you compare it to false lash extensions, where you have to master the art of applying them every morning, or to eyelash extensions, where you have to spend on an expensive treatment only to have it retouched in a few weeks, eyelash enhancers only require you to apply a coat of the product twice a day.
 It is that simple.

 Bimatoprost was originally created to control the progression of glaucoma.
 However since it was found to be highly effective on the lengthening of lashes, it released Latisse in 2009.
 According to the U.S. Food and Drug Administration, it issued a warning in 2007 affecting the seizure of products which have bimatoprost it them.
 They claimed that an extra dose of bimatoprost could lead to poor vision and in severe cases, blindness.